UNEP’s Regional Meeting Highlights Integration of Informal Waste Sector in ASEAN

 Representatives from Ouroboros, Ali Syed and Shiza Aslam, discussed the integration challenges faced by informal waste pickers in ASEAN and highlighted successful strategies from around the world that could be adapted to the region.
 Francesca Montevecchi, a Circular Economy expert at UNEP, then introduced the report, providing a detailed overview of the research methodology, key findings, and recommendations for incorporating informal waste pickers into EPR systems using a human rights-based approach.

 Participants engaged in a dynamic open discussion, sharing insights and feedback on the report.
-There was mixed feedback from participants.
-While all agreed on the proposed recommendations, they emphasized the need to prioritize these recommendations, enforce long-term commitments with strict laws, and ensure policy support for successful implementation.
+Participants agreed on the proposed recommendations, meanwhile emphasized the need to prioritize these recommendations, enforce long-term commitments with strict laws, and ensure policy support for successful implementation.
 Some participants also suggested broadening the survey to include more waste pickers’ opinions.

 Moving Forward